v3 vs v4

 Orchestrator @softarc/native-federation-orchestrator@4.x

-Angular adapter @angular-architects/native-federation @angular-architects/native-federation-v4 (beta)
+Angular adapter @angular-architects/native-federation @angular-architects/native-federation@22.x on Angular 22+;

 Angular Version